 Pure.
 Natural.
 Distinct.

-Owner Kathy Shaw started hand-pouring beeswax candles in her kitchen as a young mom with five active children.
+As a young mom with five active children, founder Kathy Shaw started hand-pouring beeswax candles in her kitchen.
 Several like-minded friends joined her in hand-pouring candles, carpooling kids, and creating a one-of-a-kind candle-making studio.

 “I loved the relaxing process of working with molten wax, and sharing my candles with family & friends.”

-- Kathy Shaw, Owner at Beeswax Candle Co.
+- Kathy Shaw, founder of The Beeswax Candle Co.

 As Beeswax Candle Co. became more successful, Kathy left her position as the Director of Development at a non-profit.
 Most of the original staff are still working together, even though their children have grown into adulthood.